Harris praises workforce, gives insight on AFTC future

 People, mission, money and challenges set the tone for Maj.
-Gen. David Harris’ discussion at his latest commander’s call in the base theater Nov.
+Gen. David Harris’ discussion at his latest commander’s call in the Edwards Air Force Base theater Nov.
 1.

 As Air Force Test Center commander, Harris oversees a $31 billion test enterprise across three military installations (to include Edwards Air Force Base, Calif.) and 31 geographically separate units across the country.